Griffin-Group/Angularly_Resolved_Modeling_of_Phonon_Interfacial_Transport/README.md

 Here is a README summary:

----

-# Acoustic Mismatch Model (AMM) for Phonon Transmission

-## Overview
+# Code and Data for “Theoretical Design of Phonon Filters for Quantum Sensing and Qubits”

+This repository contains the code, input data, calculated results, and figure-generation materials supporting the manuscript:

+> **Theoretical Design of Phonon Filters for Quantum Sensing and Qubits**

+**Manuscript status:** In preparation

-This repository implements the Acoustic Mismatch Model (AMM) to calculate phonon transmission coefficients and interfacial heat transfer across material interfaces relevant to superconducting qubit devices (e.g., Nb/SiGe, NbN/SiGe, Al/SiGe).
-The code computes angular-resolved transmission probabilities α(θ), effective transmission T_eff, and Kapitza conductance q (W/m²/K) from first-principles phonon data.
+The computational workflow implements an angularly resolved Acoustic Mismatch Model (AMM) for phonon transmission and interfacial thermal transport.
+It is used to calculate branch- and angle-resolved transmission probabilities, effective transmission coefficients, and Kapitza conductance for material interfaces relevant to superconducting quantum devices.

----
+This repository is a pre-submission research release.
+The contents may be updated before or during peer review.

 ## Physics